Karlsladen: Restoration

-Use
+Visitor centre

-After restoration in 2013 it has been attempted to use Karlsladen for different kinds of events, but the building does not seem entirely suitable for many types of gatherings.
+After restoration in 2013, it has been attempted to use Karlsladen for different kinds of events, but the building does not seem entirely suitable for many types of gatherings.
 For a large part the charm of the big room is based on the two visible and massive oak timber colonnades across the whole floor plane, but these hinder a free view through the room.
-There are no upper floors in the tall building, and this makes it nearly impossible to heat up the space, where winter temperatures on average hover around 0 degrees Celsius.
-Also the rectangular stable-shape might not be particularly functional for music and theatre events.
+There are no upper floors in the tall building, and this makes it nearly impossible to heat up the space, where winter temperatures on average hover around 0 °C. Also the rectangular stable-shape might not be particularly functional for music and theatre events.